jranieri/jranieri.github.io/index.md

 header-img: "img/bg-1.jpg"
 ---

 Welcome to my personal webpage.
-At the moment is pretty empty, but I am strongly motivated in having this website finished and active by the end of the summer 2015.
+At the moment is pretty empty, but the target is to have it up and running by the end of the summer (2015).

 What will I focus on?

-*  	Blog articles about things I am currently doing, or that I am looked into in the past or that I will love to do in the near future.
+*  	Blog articles about things I am currently doing, or that I have looked into in the past or that I will love to do in the near future.
 *   Present all my research results, since the beginning of my PhD.
-I want them to be reproducible by anyone (i.e. data, code and instructions available) and potentially understandable by everyone(i.e. writing small essays describing the topics to non-practitioners)
+I want them to be reproducible by anyone (i.e. data, code and instructions available) and potentially understandable by everyone (i.e. additional small essays describing the topics to non-practitioners).
-* 	Post galleries with a selection of my favourite photos that I shot around the world.
+* 	Galleries with a selection of my favorite photos that I shot around the world.

 Indeed, quite a soup.
 Hopefully, it will be juicy and inspiring.